Calabi-Yau Threefolds from Vex Triangulations: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Mike Stillman for originally inspiring this project and many useful conversations.
 We thank Washington Taylor and collaborators for sharing their unpublished notes on vex triangulations \cite{vex_notes}, Per Berglund and Tristan Hubsch for insightful correspondences about their theory of VEX polytopes, and Andreas Schachner for the provision of computational resources for the enumeration undertaken in \cref{sec:enumerate}.
 We thank Per Berglund, Tristan Hubsch, Doddy Marsh, Jakob Moritz, Andres Rios-Tascon, Michael Stepniczka, Mike Stillman, and Washington Taylor for comments on a draft.
+We thank the anonymous referee for pointing out the relevance of \cite{Gross1997DeformationObstructed, Ruan1996TopologicalSigma}.
 ES is grateful to Federico Carta, Federico Compagnin, Sebastian Vander Ploeg Fallon, Liam McAllister, Jakob Moritz, and Rachel Webb for many helpful conversations.
 The authors are supported in part by NSF grant PHY-2309456.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 2139899.